legion-labs/legion/docs/data-pipeline/OVERVIEW.md

 Asset build process is able to identify and process various kinds of assets.
 The list of asset types and associated compilers is easily extendable.
 Compilers are standalone command-line tools that are used to convert from offline to runtime format.

+Each compilation unit has to have all its inputs declared ahead of time.
+The data processed by the compiler needs to be strictly limited to those inputs.

 ##### 	Compiler Code & Asset Format Versioning

 Asset build process handles changes to compiler code and asset format changes by making sure relevant assets are recompiled.